Top Banking Trends (2023-2026)

 Inside the popular WeChat app is something called WeChat Pay.

-WeChat Pay currently has over 900 million users.
+WeChat Pay currently has over 1.2 billion users.

 WeChat Pay user numbers by year.